fbpx

 It was important to create a convention with the idea that dance is about more than merely steps, that it is about shaping the next generation of the dance community.

-After two years, seeing HEAT come to life and intentions come to fruition, it has been a joy to see dancers, parents, and teachers grab hold of and fully embrace those values.
+After three years, seeing HEAT come to life and intentions come to fruition, it has been a joy to see dancers, parents, and teachers grab hold of and fully embrace those values.

-I am beyond excited for Season III of HEAT and to share who we are and what we have to offer with even more cities, studios, and dancers!
+I am beyond excited for Season IV of HEAT and to share who we are and what we have to offer with even more cities, studios, and dancers!

 Kobi Rozenfeld